-LPI radar („Low Probability of Intercept”) is a class of radar systems that possess certain performance characteristics that make them nearly undetectable by today's intercept receivers.
-Low probability of intercept features prevent the radar from tripping off alarm systems or passive radar-detection equipments in a target.
-This features include:
+LPI radar („Low Probability of Intercept”) is a class of radar systems that possess certain performance characteristics that make them nearly undetectable by today’s intercept receivers.
+A low probability of intercept features prevents the radar from tripping off alarm systems or passive radar-detection equipment in a target.
+These features include:

 Figure 1: HARD, a „silent radar” in the German LeFlaSys system via STN ATLAS Elektronik GmbH

-- using an antenna with a narrow beam and low side lobes that is hard to spot from off its boresight;
+- using an antenna with a narrow beam and low sidelobes that are hard to spot from off its boresight;

 - only transmitting radar pulses when necessary;